thegetty/quire-docs/content/resources/workshop.md

 ### Navigating Files with Visual Studio Code

-The "content" folder is where pretty much all the action takes place.
-The most important files/folders within "content" are the following:
+The `content` folder is where pretty much all the action takes place.
+The most important files/folders within `content` are the following:

 | File/Folder | Purpose Served |
 |---|---|